Glossary & FAQs

 ISR

 Stands for Intelligence, Surveillance, and Reconnaissance, encompassing the collection and analysis of information to support decision‑making and operational awareness.
+Sometimes referred to as ISTAR where Target Acquisition accounts for the additional ''TA''.

 Word